 3. Your environment

 Is your backyard a complete blank slate?
-Do you have existing landscaping you want to work with?
+Do you have existing backyard landscaping you’d like redesign and transform?
 Size, access and slopes will all impact your final choice.
 Your house is also an obvious element of your backyard, so imagine what might be best suited to accentuate its features.
 A more modern building might be perfect for a pool built with clean straight lines.
 A more traditional house might be best suited to a different, more organic look.

 4. Your available space